A few characterizations of topological spaces with no infinite discrete subspace: The proof

 \section{The proof}

-We mimic the proof of a similar result for posets, fairly well-known, which we give at the end of the paper.
+We mimic the proof of a similar, fairly well-known result for posets, which we will give in Section~\ref{sec:posets}.
 The significant part is the implication $(i)\Rightarrow (iii)$.

-We recall that a \emph{closure system} is a pair $(E, \varphi)$ where $\varphi$ (the \emph{closure}) is a map from the power set of $E$ into itself which is extensive, order-preserving and idempotent.
-A subset $C\subseteq E$ is \emph{closed} if $\varphi(C)=C$; it is \emph{independent} if $x\not \in \varphi(C\setminus \{x\})$ for every $x\in C$; it is \emph{generating} if $\varphi(C)= E$.
-The closure $\varphi_{\restriction E'}$ \emph{induced by $\varphi$} on a subset $E'$ of $E$ is defined by $\varphi_{\restriction E'}(X):= \varphi(X)\cap E'$ for every $X\subseteq E'$. \ifcard The \emph{dimension} of the closure system is the least cardinal $\kappa$ for which there is a generating set of cardinal $\kappa$. \fi We recall that $\varphi$ defines a topology if and only if it preserves finite unions.
-In this case, we say that $\varphi$ is \emph{topological}, also independent sets are called \emph{discrete}, generating sets are called \emph{dense} \ifcard , and the dimension is called the \emph{density} of the space \fi .
+We recall that a \emph{closure system} is a pair $(E, \varphi)$ where $\varphi$ (the \emph{closure}) is a map from the power set of $E$ into itself which is extensive, order-preserving and idempotent \cite[Section~II.1]{Cohn:alg:1981}.
+A closure is \emph{topological} if and only if it commutes with finite unions.
+The fixed points of a topological closure form the lattice of closed sets of a topology, and conversely, the usual closure operator of a topological space is a topological closure.